dakling/jax-spectral-dns/README.md

 # Jax-Optim

 This repository contains a spectral solver written in python.
-Notably, the library jax is used, so that automatic differentiation is supported.
+Notably, the library [jax](https://github.com/google/jax) is used, so that automatic differentiation is supported.
 The main purpose of this project is to implement a Navier-Stokes DNS solver.

 ## Getting started

 ### Dependencies

-- python
+- python, obviously
 - [jax](https://github.com/google/jax)
-- notably, [jax-cfd](https://github.com/google/jax-cfd) is not needed.
+- (notably, [jax-cfd](https://github.com/google/jax-cfd) is not needed.)

 ### Running a case